Policy | Resources and Support | Privacy and Confidentiality | Reporting | Retaliation | Advisors

 Emotional Considerations.
 You may experience a wide range of emotions in the days, months, and years following an incident.
 Healing takes time and everyone reacts to trauma in a unique way.
 We advise you to seek professional help to assist you with tending to your emotional responses.
 Professional guidance and support is available.
 You may talk to a psychological counselor on campus.
 If you dial x767 (SOS) on campus or 802-447-4250 from any noncampus phone, emergency personnel on campus can arrange for you to speak with the Psychological Services on-call counselor.

-Once any other College official learns of a sexual harassment complaint, written or unwritten, the College may be required by law to investigate it and to take action consistent with the law and with the College’s policies and procedures.
-Within the requirements of such laws and policy, confidentiality will be observed as much as possible.
+Once any other College official learns of a sexual harassment or misconduct complaint, written or unwritten, the College may be required by law to investigate it and to take action consistent with the law and with the College’s policies and procedures.
+Within the requirements of such laws and policy, confidentiality will be observed as much as:

 You may want to consider reporting a crime and/or bringing civil action against the perpetrator.
 You may consult with a lawyer at any time or report a crime to the Bennington Police.
 You may also file a complaint by writing or calling relevant state or federal agencies.
 Specific resources and contact information can be found in the Bennington College Policies and Procedures Governing Sexual Harassment.